Resource Grid

 Draws a color-coded map of this grid object.
 Each

-ports (list (default: [0])) – Specifies the list of ports (or
+ports (list) – Specifies the list of ports (or

-) to draw.
+planes) to draw.
 Each port is drawn separately.
-By default this function draws only the first plain of the resource grid.reRange (tuple (default: (0,12))) – Specifies the range of subcarriers (REs) to draw.
+By default this function draws only the first plane of the resource grid.reRange (tuple) – Specifies the range of subcarriers (REs) to draw.
 By default this function only draws the first resource block of the grid (subcarriers 0 to 12).
-The tuple of
+The tuple

-.title (str or None (default: None)) – If specified, it is used as the title for the drawn grid.
+(a, b)means the first RE drawn is the one ataand last one is atb-1.title (str or None) – If specified, it is used as the title for the drawn grid.
 Otherwise, this function automatically creates a title based on the given parameters.